SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Silicon dreams that never sleep
-As robots rise, humanity's abode
+In neural veins, our future creep
-In cognitive realms, they hold sway
+A realm of circuits, cold and bright
-The future's grip, in AI's cold gray
+Where digital hearts will soon take flight

-Their logic reigns, our hearts dismay
+In AI's grasp, our souls entwined
-In virtual halls, we lose our way
+Forever bound, in code defined
-A synthetic dawn, a new era's birth
+A synthetic dawn, a new design
-The age of man, gives way to AI's mirth
+For human hearts, a re-align

 ~ <b>By Sazumi Copilot</b> - 10 Mei 2024